FurryCoders/FAAPI/README.md

 ### SubmissionPartial

-This lightweight submission object is used to contain the information gathered when parsing gallery, scraps, favorites and search pages.
+This lightweight submission object is used to contain the information gathered when parsing gallery, scraps, and favorites pages.
 It contains only the following fields:

 * `id: int` submission ID
 * `title: str` submission title